usnistgov/dpp-devid/README.md

 # dpp-devid

-This repository publishes a user interface, certificates and script to test out DPP with device iD support.
+This repository publishes a user interface, certificates and scripts to test out DPP with device iD support.
-Scripts to onboard a device using DPP with Device certificates.
 This requires the fork of hostap with support for iDevID and 802.1AR cert generation scripts.
+This is included as a git submodule.
+Another script to generate Device Identifier certificates is included as a second submodule.

+The following is a summary of the interactions:

+As in standard DPP, the DPP url contains the public key of the device certificate (not the full certificate).
+The IOT device (enrollee) publishes this as a QR code.
+This is scanned by Configurator which does an authentication of the supplicant.
+The authentication is based on the public key of the certificate (not the full certificate).
+(The DPP url itself only contains the raw public key. ) Thus far it is standard DPP behavior.

+After authentication, the supplicant sends a configuration request, requesting network credentials.

+The following enhancement was added to DPP.
+This is not part of the standard protocol.

+The configuration request sent by the supplicant has the IDevID certificate.
+The verification step (performed by the Configuration during processing of the configuration request) checks the certificate to see if the public key of the DPP url matches the public key of the certificate and also verifies the certificate based on the CA certificate.
+If certificate verifies, the configurator sends network credentials information to the supplicant, thereby onboarding the supplicant.

+The assumptions are :

+* The device certificate is assumed be shipped with the device.
+* The device has the private key in a tamper proof store and uses this to complete the authentication with the configurator.
+  This is the same key that was used to generate the device certificate.
+* The configurator has the CA certificate from the manufacturer.

+# Hardware requirements

+You need two Raspberry Pi's with USB wireless cards to try this out.
+One of the raspberry Pi's is called the "configurator".
+This is the application that will onboard the second Raspberry Pi (the enrollee).

+# Procedure

+On each raspberry Pi :

 Please clone this repository using to fetch the necessary submodules.

          git clone --recurse-submodules

-Copy the config files for building and build wpa-supplicant / hostapd
+Copy the config files for building and build wpa-supplicant / hostapd and build them.
+This is done using the build.sh script.

        sh build.sh